deplatt/GrinNet/Written_Reports/Sprint_5/s5-planning-report.md

 ## MVP Task Breakdown

 Everyone:
-- Work on Presentation.
+- Work on Final Presentation and Demo.
 - Log Bugs!
-- Merge different branches into main
+- Work on merging different branches into main

 Deven:
-- Adoption plan
+- Work on forgot password feature
+- Create a Blog Post for softarchitech.cs.grinnell.edu!
+- Complete image backend merging.

 Anthony:
+- To set up remote connection to the
+- Set up date to our express server and image server.
+- Complete image backend merging.

 Pranav:
+- Adoption plan
 - Choose a license.
+- Add frontend tests for report feature.
+- Add frontend tests for profile page.

 Shibam:
 - Add a bar under search bar to select tags which filters posts according to tags.
+- Work on a function for retrieve bio in apiservice.dart
+- Beautify codebase for future 324 students!

 Jero:
 - Make Bio of settings page visible in profile page
+- Add frontend tests for settings page
+- Completing settings page features